conradakunga/Blog/_posts/2025-07-11-deleting-a-rabbitmq-queue-in-c-net.md

 As part of its core functionality, it makes use of **queues**, message **buffers** that store data in the form of messages for consumption by **consumers**.

-You can log into your instance at any point and view the queues that are currently present, by accessing the admin interface on [http://localhost:15672/](http://localhost:15672/)
+You can log into your instance at any point and **view the queues that are currently present** by accessing the admin interface on [http://localhost:15672/](http://localhost:15672/) (Replace as appropritate for your environment).

 ![queues](../images/2025/07/queues.png)